Ford EXP: Second generation (1985–1988)

-By the mid-1980s, compact two-seater sports coupes were in vogue.
-By 1985, the EXP found competition in the Honda CR-X, Pontiac Fiero, and Toyota MR2.
-While the latter two were mid-engine, rear-wheel drive vehicles, all were similar to the EXP in deriving a number of powertrain and chassis components from other production vehicles.
 After four years of production, the first-generation EXP was discontinued during the 1985 model year.
 Originally marketed towards buyers that valued fuel efficiency over high performance, the Ford EXP had begun to struggle against newer, sportier vehicles.
 Build quality and refinement were also inferior to its Japanese competitors.

 In 1985, a group of Ford assembly employees took an EXP off the line and upgraded it with parts from the updated 1985½ Ford Escort.
-This one-off "prototype" built by the factory workers was presented to Ford CEO Donald Petersen, who liked it and approved it for production, as a "1985½" model.
+This one-off "prototype" built by the factory workers was presented to Ford CEO Donald Petersen, who approved it for production as a "1985½" model.

 Officially renamed the Ford Escort EXP, the second-generation EXP abandoned the controversial front headlight nacelles and widely flared fenders in favor of a version of the bodywork from the standard Ford Escort, sharing its flush-mounted headlamps and amber turn signal lenses.
 The Escort EXP was given a model-specific front bumper with an integrated air dam; along with the Escort GT, the EXP was produced with its own grille, distinguished by a single slot below the Ford emblem.
 The rear bodywork remained largely the same; with the exception of the Mercury LN7 "bubble hatch" becoming standard; the grey rear taillamp lenses introduced in 1985 were retained.
 To match the lowered front bumpers, the rear bumpers were redesigned.

 Along with the exterior, the interior of the EXP was redesigned to match the rest of the Ford Escort line.

 Luxury Coupe (1985.5–1988)

-The Ford Escort EXP Luxury Coupe was equipped with low-back cloth/vinyl (or all-vinyl) seats (from the standard Ford Escort), AM/FM stereo radio, overhead console, left remote mirror (standard), with a tachometer and trip odometer.
-From the 1985½ introduction to the end of 1986, the Luxury Coupe came with a 1.9 L CVH inline-4 with a 2-barrel carburetor, making 90 hp.
-For 1987 and 1988, the 1.9 L engine was equipped with throttle-body fuel injection, termed CFI (Central Fuel Injection) by Ford, while still making 90 hp.
+The Ford Escort EXP Luxury Coupe was equipped with low-back cloth/vinyl (or all-vinyl) seats from the standard Escort, AM/FM stereo radio, overhead console, left remote mirror (standard), with a tachometer and trip odometer.
+From its 1985½ introduction to the end of 1986, the Luxury Coupe came with a 1.9 L CVH with a 2-barrel carburetor, making 90 hp.
+For 1987 and 1988, the 1.9 L engine was equipped with throttle-body fuel injection, called Central Fuel Injection (CFI) by Ford, and made 90 hp.